Maik Beermann: Member of Parliament, 2013–2021

 In the 2013 elections, Beermann ran for the direct mandate in Nienburg II – Schaumburg constituency, but couldn't win despite gaining 41.6 percent of the first votes against Sebastian Edathy.
 He was, however, on position 26 of the CDU state list Lower Saxony and thus elected to the Bundestag.
 In August 2016, he was again nominated as a direct candidate for the federal elections 2017 and again ranked 26th on the CDU state list in May 2017.

 In parliament, Beermann was a full member of the Committee on Family, Senior Citizens, Women and Youth and the Committee on Digital Agenda.
 He is a substitute member of the Committee on Food and Agriculture as well as in the Committee on Transport and Digital Infrastructure.
 He was also a substitute on the Parliamentary Advisory Council on Sustainable Development.
 Within the CDU/CSU parliamentary group, he was a member of the Young Group.

+Life after politics

+Since 2022, Beermann has been in charge of political communications at Dekra.